4 min read

-You have probably gone once or twice a year for your own pet, and flinched at the medical bill when it was handed to you.
-That couple hundred or so for a routine visit, or for a contracted cold or parasites, is a drop in the bucket compared to the cost of major surgery for a joint problem, car accident, or a heart valve defect.
+You've probably taken your pet to the vet once or twice a year and flinched at the medical bill when it was handed to you.
+That couple hundred or so for a routine visit, or for a contracted cold or parasites, is a drop in the bucket compared to the cost of major surgery for a joint problem, traumatic injury, or a heart valve defect.
 Yet, these conditions happen to our animals too, and can be even more financially stressful.

-And, just like human health insurance, there are so many choices that can significantly alter the amount you pay in.
-It can be daunting, especially when you are looking at another monthly expense.
+Just like human health insurance, there are so many choices that can significantly alter the amount you pay.
+It can be daunting, especially when you're looking at another monthly expense.

-To make this decision easier, here is a checklist of factors to consider when deciding if pet health insurance is right for you and your pet.
+To make this decision easier, here are a few factors to consider when deciding if pet health insurance is right for you and your pet.

 Just like any other kind of insurance, pet health insurance comes in many forms.
-Each pet health insurance company you get a quote from will vary in their choices, but they all have some type of full coverage plan, varying levels of partial coverage plans, and often an accident coverage plan.
-Some will start with a base plan and allow you to add on more layers of coverage.
-You normally get to choose your annual deductible and yearly reimbursement, which will change your rate.
-Luckily, there are several pet health insurance options to choose from by comparing coverage, deductibles, claims, pricing and reviews.
+Each pet health insurance company you get a quote from will have different options, but most will have some type of full-coverage plan, varying levels of partial-coverage plans, and often an accident coverage plan.

-Not all plans are equal, however, regardless of the dollar amounts.
-You should decide what you need to be covered for your particular pet.
-Pre-existing conditions are generally never covered under any plan, and only some will cover dental, accidents, behavioral issues, hereditary conditions, and even regular checkups.
+Not all plans are equal, however, regardless of the dollar amounts Pre-existing conditions are generally never covered under any plan, and only some plans will cover dental, accidents, behavioral issues, hereditary conditions, and even regular checkups.

 The age of your pet will drastically change your rates.
-Younger pets are much easier to insure, and will carry the cheapest rates available.
-Rates for middle aged pets often double or triple in price, while elderly pet coverage can be up to five times the monthly expense.
-For dogs and cats, this is usually around the ten year mark.
-For horses, most pet health insurance providers won't even cover horses over 15 years of age.
+Younger pets are much easier and cheaper to insure.
+Rates for middle-aged pets often double or triple in price, while elderly pet coverage can cost up to 5 times more than coverage for young dogs.
+Some pet insurance companies won't insure dogs older than 10 years.

-When making a decision about this monthly investment, you may want to consider the health risks for your particular pet.
-While accidents can occur at any time without warning, there are conditions which can heighten your pet’s chances of illness or injury.
+When making a decision about this monthly investment, you may want to consider your pet's health risks.
+While accidents can occur at any time without warning, there are conditions that can heighten your pet’s chances of illness or injury.

 Purebred animals are at a greater risk of hereditary health conditions

-Many purebred animals are at a greater risk of certain hereditary conditions, which could incur very large vet bills in the future.
-Conditions such as hip dysplasia and patellar luxation could require treatments costing from $1200 to $15,000.
-Working horses or dogs are at greater risks for joint problems and other injuries.
-Cats that live outdoors a great deal of the time do carry a higher risk of injury than the protected inside feline.
-And taking your dog to the dog park can make him vulnerable to many types of infections, parasites, and incurable viruses.
+Conditions such as hip dysplasia and patellar luxation could require treatments costing anywhere from $1,200 to $15,000.
+Working dogs are at a greater risk of joint problems and other injuries.
+Outdoor cats carry a higher risk of injury than the protected indoor feline.
+And taking your dog to the dog park can make them vulnerable to many types of infections, parasites, and viruses.

-In this day and age, animals live longer lives, due to better pet foods and veterinary care.
-This means that they are more at risk for age related issues, such as arthritis, dementia, and organ dysfunctions, all of which can carry quite the price tag when it comes to ongoing care.
+In this day and age, animals live longer lives, thanks to better pet foods and veterinary care.
+This means that they're more at risk for age-related issues, such as arthritis, dementia, and organ dysfunctions — all of which can carry quite the price tag when it comes to ongoing care.

-You may be asking, “What if I have a mixed breed, healthy, indoor, young pet that I just don’t see any risk of problems for?”
-In those cases, you may want to find pet health insurance that covers your pet's regular routine maintenance visits, or get accident coverage, just in case.
+You may be asking, “What if I have a mixed breed, healthy, indoor, young pet that doesn't have a high risk of developing these issues?”
+In this case, you may want to find pet health insurance that covers your pet's routine vet visits, or get accident coverage, just in case.

 For quick access on how to find the best pet insurance for your pets, check out our pet insurance comparison tool on our Wellness page.